.

 ACCOMMODATIONS

 There is a risk of fire within the camp.
-You will be instructed in what to do should this occur.
+You will be instructed on what to do should this occur.
 All gers have very low doorways and wooden frames.
 Please ensure that you duck whenever entering and exiting them.

 UNEXPLODED ORDINANCES